-Daniel Kaluuya Net Worth: Daniel Kaluuya is a British actor and writer who has a net worth of $15 million.
-Daniel is best known for his roles in movies like "Get Out" (2017) and "Black Panther" (2018), and he first became internationally known after appearing on a memorable episode of the television series "Black Mirror" in 2011.
-In 2021, Kaluuya starred in the film "Judas and the Black Messiah," which earned him a Golden Globe Award and an Oscar nomination.
+Daniel Kaluuya is a British actor and writer who has a net worth of $20 million.
+Daniel Kaluuya is best known for his roles in movies like "Get Out" (2017) and "Black Panther" (2018) and "Judas and the Black Messiah."
+His work in "Judas and the Black Messiah," earned Daniel an Oscar for Best Supporting Actor.
+He was nominated for Best Actor in 2018 for "Get Out."
+Daniel first became internationally known after appearing on a memorable episode of the television series "Black Mirror" in 2011.
 Before breaking through in the acting world, Daniel made his way as a playwright, and he wrote two episodes of the British series "Skins," which he starred on from 2007 to 2009.
 He also served as an executive producer on his 2019 film "Queen & Slim."
 In 2009, "Screen International Magazine" named Kaluuya a UK Star of Tomorrow.

 Kaluuya appeared in the films "Chatroom" (2010), "Johnny English Reborn" (2011), "Welcome to the Punch" (2013), and "Sicario" (2015) and played supervillain Black Death in 2013's "Kick-Ass 2."
 In 2010, he earned critical acclaim for his performance in a Royal Court Theatre production of Roy Williams' "Sucker Punch," and he won a Critics' Circle Theatre Award and Evening Standard Award.
 He later appeared in London productions of Arthur Wing Pinero's "Trelawny of the Wells" (2013), Aimé Césaire's "A Season in the Congo" (2013), and Joe Penhall's "Blue/Orange" (2016).
 Daniel appeared in the British supernatural drama "The Fades" and the "Fifteen Million Merits" episode of "Black Mirror" in 2011.
 After "Black Mirror" was released on Netflix a few years later, Kaluuya's performance caught the attention of actor, comedian, and director Jordan Peele, who cast him in 2017's "Get Out."
 The film was a hit, grossing $255.4 million against a $4.5 million budget, and it earned Daniel more than a dozen awards.
 His next film, 2018's "Black Panther," which co-starred Chadwick Boseman, Michael B. Jordan, and Lupita Nyong'o, was a massive success, bringing in $1.348 billion at the box office.